Making AI Evaluation Deployment Relevant Through Context Specification: Conceptual Foundation: What Context Specification Yields

 \section{Conceptual Foundation: What Context Specification Yields}

 The preceding section explains why context specification is necessary.
 This section clarifies what it produces as seen in Figure 1.

-Unlike participatory methods that focus on what users want a technology to do or how it should be designed, systematic context specification uses stakeholder input to define and structure the deployment‑relevant concepts that evaluations must measure.
-It clarifies what matters for an AI deployment in a particular setting so that assessments of utility, risk, and safety are tied to realistic operational matters rather than abstract desiderata.
-The process yields a structured set of outputs that serves as the bridge to evaluation design: \begin{itemize} \item \textbf{Named stakeholder priorities}, articulated in relation to a specific deployment setting and focused on the real-world impacts that matter to those who will live with the system’s consequences. \item \textbf{Evaluable constructs}, defined as clear descriptions of properties, behaviors, or outcomes that can be meaningfully observed in that setting. \item \textbf{Context-of-use elements}, including workflows, constraints, incentive structures, institutional norms, and likely use variants. \item \textbf{Linking mechanisms}, which describe plausible pathways through which system behavior in context produces observable outcomes. \item \textbf{Candidate observables and evidence needs}, distinguishing what can be inferred from model outputs (in silico) and what requires observation in deployment (in situ). \item \textbf{Explicit assumptions and uncertainties}, identifying what is known, what is inferred, and what remains empirically open about which outcomes and behaviors matter in the deployment context. \end{itemize}
+Systematic context specification uses stakeholder input to clarify what matters for an AI deployment in setting and then transform those initially diffuse concerns into structured measurement targets.
+It serves as a pre-step to selecting specific evaluation methods or metrics.
+The process yields a structured set of outputs that can be used to design an evaluation capable of supporting deployment-level claims.
+The outputs include: \begin{itemize} \item \textbf{Named stakeholder priorities}, articulated in relation to a specific deployment setting and focused on the real-world impacts that matter to those who will live with the system’s consequences. \item \textbf{Evaluable constructs}, defined as clear descriptions of properties, behaviors, or outcomes that can be meaningfully observed in that setting. \item \textbf{Context-of-use elements}, including workflows, constraints, incentive structures, institutional norms, and likely use variants. \item \textbf{Linking mechanisms}, which describe plausible pathways through which system behavior in context produces observable outcomes. \item \textbf{Candidate observables and evidence needs}, distinguishing what can be inferred from model outputs (in silico) and what requires observation in deployment (in situ). \item \textbf{Explicit assumptions and uncertainties}, identifying what is known, what is inferred, and what remains empirically open about which outcomes and behaviors matter in the deployment context. \end{itemize}